Charles Henry Allan Bennett: Remembering backwards

 Metteyya in his early teachings and throughout his life prompted those he knew and taught to invoke a meditation practice that would enable the aspirant, firstly to remember backwards and ultimately to recall their past lives.
 Being one of the psychic powers used for realisation in Buddhism, he taught it as a tool to see that the continuation of rebirth in saṃsāra is suffering, enabling the aspirant to sharpen ones insight to perfect right view.

-Alec Robertson, recalled one such memory.
-Mr Rovertson was president and longstanding member of Servants of the Buddha the society that has run at the Maitriya Hall (Colombo, Sri Lanka), that was built in Ananda Metteyya's memory.
-Alec Robertson, who was said to have a profound memory, recalled that in the conversation with Venerable Kassapa (Metteyyas close friend Cassius Pereira); that the Venerable alleged having such a close connection with Metteyya "that the two could communicate by telepathy", that each could know the others thoughts even at great distance.
-Biographers Crow & Sutin also dive into the topic of Crowleys struggling efforts following his old teacher and friends advice.
+Alec Robertson, president and longstanding member of Servants of the Buddha the society that has run at the Maitriya Hall (Colombo, Sri Lanka), that was built in Ananda Metteyya's memory, recalled that in a conversation with Metteyya's close friend Cassius Pereira alleged having such a close connection with Metteyya "that the two could communicate by telepathy", that each could know the others thoughts even at great distance.
+Biographers Crow & Sutin also dive into the topic of Crowley's struggling efforts following his old teacher and friends advice.
 Wild as it may seem to the modern skeptic, knowledge of past lives is described as one of the psychic powers that the Buddha realized on the night of his enlightenment.